appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 ### Hardware Requirements

-Minimum hardware requirements for self-hosted appcircle can be:
+Minimum hardware requirements for self-hosted Appcircle can be:

 - 100GB or more free disk space
 - 4 or more cores CPU